Difference Between Early Action and Early Decision

 Download Infographic

-The key feature of Early Action is that it is non-binding.
-If a student is accepted under EA, they are not required to commit to the college right away.
-Instead, they have until the national decision deadline of May 1 to consider all options, including comparing financial aid packages and waiting for decisions from other schools.
-This flexibility is a major advantage for students who are confident and organized early in the application process but still want to keep their options open.
+The key feature of Early Action is that it’s non-binding.
+If a student is admitted under EA, they do not have to say “yes” right away.
+They still have until the national decision deadline of May 1 to compare financial aid offers, hear back from other schools, and make a final choice.
+For students who are organized and ready to apply early—but aren’t ready to commit to just one school—EA can be a very comfortable option.

-Most colleges allow students to apply to multiple schools through EA, but there are exceptions.
-Some highly selective schools offer a version called Restrictive Early Action (REA) or Single-Choice Early Action, which limits applicants from applying early to other private institutions.
-Even in these cases, though, students are not bound to attend if accepted—they’re just limited in where else they can apply early.
+Most colleges allow students to apply to multiple schools through Early Action.
+A few highly selective schools offer something called Restrictive Early Action (REA) or Single-Choice Early Action (SCEA), which limits where else a student can apply early, especially to other private colleges.
+Even in those cases, however, the admission offer is still non-binding—the student is not required to attend if accepted.

 What Is Early Decision (ED)?

-Additionally, students can only apply to one school under Early Decision.
-They can still apply to other schools under non-binding Early Action or Regular Decision deadlines, but they must immediately cancel those applications if they’re admitted ED.
+Another important rule: students can only apply to one college under Early Decision.
+They may still apply to other schools under non-binding Early Action or Regular Decision, but if they are admitted ED, they must commit to that school and withdraw their other applications.

 Can You Apply to Both?

-This is a common question for families navigating early application strategies: Can a student apply to both Early Action (EA) and Early Decision (ED) programs?
-The answer is: it depends—but there are clear rules to follow.
+This is a very common question: can a student apply to both Early Action and Early Decision in the same cycle?
+The answer is “yes, sometimes”—but there are important limits.

-However, students can typically apply to other schools through non-binding Early Action while also applying to one school ED.
-For example, a student might apply ED to their top-choice private college and EA to one or more public universities.
-If the student is accepted to their ED school, they must attend and notify the EA schools they will not be enrolling.
-If they are deferred or denied from the ED school, they can still proceed with their EA and Regular Decision applications.
+However, students can often apply to other colleges under non-binding Early Action while also applying to one school through Early Decision.
+For example, a student might apply ED to a top-choice private college and EA to one or more public universities.
+If the student is admitted ED, they are expected to enroll there and let the EA schools know they won’t be attending.
+If they are deferred or denied from their ED school, the EA and Regular Decision applications remain in play.

 Financial Aid Considerations